Kubernetes StatefulSet - Examples & Best Practices

 Bharathiraja Shanmugam

-In a modern web application, the stateless application connects with stateful applications to serve the user’s request.
-A Node.js application is a stateless application that receives new data on each request from the user.
-This application is then connected with a stateful application, such as a MySQL database, to process the data.
-MySQL stores data and keeps updating the data based on the user’s request.
+A modern web application uses both types of applications to serve user requests.
+For example, Node.js, a stateless application, receives new data on each user request.
+It then connects to a stateful application like MySQL to process the data.
+MySQL then stores and updates the data based on the user's request.

 The diagram below shows how the Pod is numbered from zero and how Kubernetes persistent volume is attached to the Pod in the StatefulSets.